rishvanth-kp/its_a_scam/README.md

 # its_a_scam

 It's a scam To Sell Another Single-Cell Analysis Tool (It's a scam) is a collection of programs to pre-process and quality control single cell data.

-While single cell genomic data is being generated at an ever increasing rate, the data is often pre-processed with proprietary tools.
-Born out of frustration with using these proprietary tools, we developed its_a_scam for processing and quality control of single cell genomic data.
+The era of designing bioinformatic pipelines using open source tools is giving way to monolithic, and often proprietary, tools designed for end-to-end analysis.
+While these tools can be convenient for going from sequencing data to an almost complete data analysis "in a few clicks", they are severely limiting to perform any custom analysis.
+We developed its_a_scam for processing and quality control of single cell genomic data, freeing users from the reliance on proprietary tools for single cell data analysis.

 its_a_scam is built of top on `gcatlib` and `HTSlib`, and provides tools for wide range of single cell data processing and quality control.
 It's a scam can be used in conjugation with commonly used open source tools to build entire single cell analysis pipelines.
-Pipelines or scRNA-seq and scATAC-seq data processing are described here.

 ## Installation
 It's a scam is dependent on `HTSlib` and `gcatlib`. `HTSlib` can be